Pellicer Creek

 Pellicer Creek is a stream in the U.S. state of Florida.
 It is a tributary to the Matanzas River, and delineates the border between St. Johns and Flagler counties in the northeastern part of the state.
 The creek begins as a blackwater stream in the swamps west of Interstate 95, and meanders eastward into the Matanzas River; it is part of Florida's Designated Paddling Trail System.

-Pellicer Creek was named after Francisco Pellicer, an early Spanish settler.
-The waterway was formerly called Woodcutter's Creek, along which lumber and turpentine from a sawmill owned by British master carpenter John Hewitt were transported to the Matanzas River and then northward to St. Augustine.
-In 1770, Hewitt had purchased 1,000 acres of land near the Kings' Road, where he built his water-driven mill, in operation from 1770 to 1813.
+Pellicer Creek was named after Francisco Pellicer, an early settler from the island of Menorca off the coast of Spain.
+Lumber was transported on the waterway from a sawmill owned by British master carpenter John Hewitt to the Matanzas River and then northward to St. Augustine.
+In 1770, Hewitt had purchased 1000 acre of land near the Kings' Road, where he built his water-driven mill, in operation from 1770 to 1813.